aureliusenterprise/m4i_atlas_core/m4i_atlas_core/config/README.md

 value = store.get("key", default="default_value")
 ```

-If a key is required and not found in the `ConfigStore`, you can raise a `MissingRequiredConfigException` by setting the required parameter to True:
+If a key is required and not found in the `ConfigStore`, you can raise a `MissingRequiredConfigException` by setting the required parameter to `True`:

 ```python
 value = store.get("key", required=True)